chinmayaj88/VETT/README.md

 <div align="center">

 ✅ **That's it!** The setup script will:
-- ✅ Check Docker installation
+- ✅ Check Docker and Docker Compose installation
-- ✅ Create `.env` file if needed
+- ✅ Create `.env` file from template if it doesn't exist
+- ✅ Prompt you to add API keys (if `.env` was just created)
-- ✅ Build and start all containers (Frontend, Backend, Database)
+- ✅ Build and start all containers (Frontend, Backend, Database, Adminer)
 - ✅ Run database migrations automatically (or push schema if no migrations exist)
-- ✅ Start all services
+- ✅ Start all services in detached mode
+- ✅ Display service URLs and useful commands

 </div>